orangese/combind_multistruct_benchmarking/1_dock/readme.md

 Make a new dataset, process all files, and get docking results.

+Note: the following steps require Schrodinger licenses.
+To check the status of these licenses:

+`/share/PI/rondror/software/schrodinger2017-1/licadmin STAT`

+`/share/PI/rondror/software/schrodinger2017-1/utilities/licutil -used`

 ## 1) Get structures from the Protein Data Bank (PDB)

 Go to `www.rcsb.org` and search for a receptor.
 Download all files (button at the top of the results page).
 The Download Tool should open.
 In the first section, Dowload Coordinates and Experimental Data, select two options: PDB Coordinates and Uncompressed.
 Deselect all other options.
 Launch the download.